When To Start With Spectral Analysis

 60+

-Why color analysis matters for women:
+Why spectral analysis matters for women:

 This is the age of liberation.